daredammy/lapidar/README.md

 - Some applications may not support standard copy/paste

 **Hotkey not working**
-- Ensure Hammerspoon has Accessibility permissions (System Preferences → Security & Privacy → Accessibility)
+- Ensure Hammerspoon has Accessibility permissions (System Settings → Privacy & Security → Accessibility)
 - Check if another app is using the same hotkey

-**Claude errors**
+**LLM errors**
-- Run `claude --version` to verify CLI is installed
+- Run `gemini --help` or `claude --version` to verify CLI is installed
-- Run `claude` to check authentication status
+- Run `gemini` or `claude` to check authentication status

 ## How It Works

 1. Captures selected text via simulated `⌘C`
-2. Sends text to Claude Haiku via CLI
+2. Sends text to LLM via CLI
 3. Replaces selection with improved text via simulated `⌘V`
 4. Restores original clipboard contents